 For example, Mary is trying to convince her partner Bob to eat better and be more health conscious.
 She is very self-controlled, but she says she likes it better than being fat and sick.
 Bob, on the other hand, eats at all hours and likes anything that makes him fat.
 He doesn’t exercise and Mary, who loves him very much, is worried about him because he gains a little weight every year.

 In all other areas, they get along quite well and they like each other a lot.
 However, in the long run, this dispute is getting in the way of their happiness.
 You can see that it is their egos that are constantly clashing.
 Which one will win?
 Unfortunately, both will always lose.
 You can never win with ego.
-Even if Mary held back and stopped trying to change him, or Bob began to vindicate her to keep her quiet, it would only be an illusion of victory.
+Even if Mary held back and stopped trying to change him, or Bob began to agree with her to keep her quiet, it would only be an illusion of victory.
 Both would continue to be unhappy in this situation.

 As it is Mary who started this debate, she must take the first step.
 To truly come to an understanding and make peace, she must FEEL Bob’s fear.
 The latter, even if he is not aware of it, is very afraid and feels guilty all the time, because if it were not the case, Mary would not try to make him feel guilty.
 Next, Mary needs to check her own fears and guilt.

 The next step is REAL COMMUNICATION, i.e. based on questions.
 Mary can explain to Bob that she realizes that this situation is hopeless because of her own ego that is taking over and causing her to want to control him.
 She can tell him about the fears and guilt she has discovered about herself.
 She can also ask him if he has ever questioned his own fears and guilt.
 If he says yes and wants to talk about it, it will be very beneficial.
 She only has to listen to him and can ask questions, especially about how he is feeling.
-Most importantly, it is important that she not talk about Bob’s ego, as he is the one who needs to find out for the discussion to be successful.
+Most importantly, it is important that she not talk about Bob’s ego, as he is the one who needs to find out for himself for the discussion to be successful.